mimiframework/Mimi.jl/docs/src/userguide.md

 update_external_parameter(mymodel, :parametername, newvalues)
 ```

-Note: newvalues must be the same size and type (or be able to convert to the type) as the old values stored in that parameter.
+Note: newvalues must be the same size and type (or be able to convert to the type) of the old values stored in that parameter.

 ### Setting parameters with a dictionary